Mahanandi

 “Sunil, do you know how these plantain chips are made?
 I like them a lot, they are really tasty.”
 I expected a very long answer.
 I will tell you the truth.
 I was getting ready to note down the details on a sheet of paper.
 But his answer surprised me.
 Just one sentence!

-“Cut them and deep fry them in oil.”
+“Pick unripe plantains.
+Slice them into thin rounds and deep fry them in oil.”

 “That’s all?!”
 I didn’t believe it.